-She is an ambassador for the Gehandicaptensport Netherlands foundation, for which she teaches introductory Para swimming classes.
-Dutch film director Jesse Bleekemolen is working on a documentary about her training in the lead-up to the 2020 Paralympic Games in Tokyo. (paralympic.org, 26 Feb 2018; telegraaf.nl, 02 Jan 2018; gehandicaptensport.nl, 09 Oct 2019)
+She is an ambassador for the Gehandicaptensport Netherlands foundation, for which she has taught introductory Para swimming classes.
+Dutch film director Jesse Bleekemolen worked on a documentary about her training in the lead-up to the 2020 Paralympic Games in Tokyo. (paralympic.org, 26 Feb 2018; telegraaf.nl, 02 Jan 2018; gehandicaptensport.nl, 09 Oct 2019)

 |Women's 100 m Backstroke S11||Heat 1||2016-09-09||7|

 |Women's 50 m Freestyle S11||Heat 3||2016-09-12||2|